jianqingzheng/jianqingzheng0.github.io/_research/research.md

 ### Big Data Challenge, Interdisciplinary Contest in Modeling, COMAP
 * 2015, _Xi’an Jiaotong-Liverpool University, Suzhou, CN_
 * __Motivation__: To quantify and optimize the investment strategies to universities with a large dataset.
 * __Pipeline__: Replaced outlier and missing data using linear interpolation and averaging.
-Reduced the dimensions of the feature space with principal component analysis to create an optimized investment strategy for hundreds of universities.
-Fitted a characteristic curve of investment and performance indexes weighted according to the result of the PCA using a Back-Propagation Neural Network.
+Reduced the dimensions of the feature space with principal component analysis.
+Fitted a characteristic curve of investment and performance indexes weighted according to the result of the PCA using a Back-Propagation Neural Network (BP-NN).
 Utilized the Stochastic Gradient Descent method to minimize the cost function based on the Euclidean distance with various, random initial points.
-* __Contribution__:
+* __Contribution__: Programed data preprocessing including normalization, data cleaning, as well as dimension reduction.
+Implemented BP-NN and optimization using MATLAB toolbox.